kentanakadpp/mat_symLevy_FT_codes/README.md

 The roles of the source files and their relationships are explained below.

+[Main programs for the numerical experiments]

+- exA_FuncErrPlot_SymVG.m

 [Functions]
 - LevyPDE_SolFunc_IIone.m --- Function to compute the numerical solutions using the following functions as subroutines.
 In this function, SG_IndefInt_sym.m is executed once.
   - DE_NFFT.m --- Function to compute the Fourier transform in Step 1 through the DE formula for the Fourier transforms and the nonuniform FFT.
 The DE transform is implemented in the following file.